TradeshiftCN/v4-debug-helper/README.md

 ### nvm
 [install nvm ](https://github.com/creationix/nvm)

+:bulb:
-**Note**:if zsh has been installed in your Mac,you need to install nvm as follow.
+ Note: If zsh has been set as default shell on your Mac( echo $0 will see which shell you are using ), you need to install nvm as follow:
 ```
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.34.0/install.sh | zsh
 ```